The Boat Race: Women's Boat Race courses

-During its early years (1927 to 1976 with several gaps) the Women's Boat Race alternated between The Isis in Oxford and the River Cam in Cambridge over a distance of about 1,000 yards.
+During its early years, from 1927 to 1976 with several gaps, the Women's Boat Race alternated between The Isis in Oxford and the River Cam in Cambridge over a distance of about 1,000 yards.
 On two occasions, in 1929 and 1935, the race was held on the Tideway in London.
 Unlike the men's race, the official women's race continued in most years through the Second World War.

-From 1977 to 2014, the Women's Boat Race was usually held on a 2000-metre course as part of the Henley Boat Races.
-However in 2013 the entire Henley Boat Races were moved to Dorney Lake due to rough water at Henley.
-In 2021, the race was held on the River Great Ouse from Ely, Cambridgeshire along with the men's race.
+From 1977 to 2014, the Women's Boat Race was held on a 2000-metre course as part of the Henley Boat Races.
+The crews raced Henley Royal Regatta course downstream—the opposite direction to that of the Regatta (which was a completely separate event)—finishing halfway down Temple Island.
+However, the entire Henley Boat Races were moved in 2001 to the Holme Pierrepont National Watersports Centre in Nottingham, and in 2013 to Dorney Lake due to rough water at Henley.

+Since 2015, the women's boat race has taken place on the Championship course; except in 2021 during the COVID-19 pandemic, when the race was held on the River Great Ouse from Ely, Cambridgeshire, along with the men's race.

 Media coverage

-The race first appeared in a short film of the 1895 race entitled "The Oxford and Cambridge University Boat Race", directed and produced by Birt Acres.
+The race first appeared in a short film of the 1895 race entitled The Oxford and Cambridge University Boat Race, directed and produced by Birt Acres.
 Consisting of a single shot of around a minute, it was the first film to be commercially screened in the UK outside London.
 The event is now a British national institution, and is televised live each year.
 The women's race has received television coverage and grown in popularity since 2015, attracting a television audience of 4.8 million viewers that year.
 BBC Television first covered the men's race in 1938, the BBC having covered it on radio since 1927.

 For the 2005 to 2009 races, the BBC lost the television rights to ITV, after 66 years, but it returned to the corporation in 2010.
 Ethnographer Mark de Rond described the training, selection, and victory of the 2007 Cambridge crew in The Last Amateurs: To Hell and Back with the Cambridge Boat Race Crew.

+The rights holder will change for the 2026 event when coverage moves to Channel 4 for the next five editions.